 While our full board of directors has overall responsibility for risk oversight, it has delegated oversight of certain risks to its committees.
-Our audit committee monitors our major financial and security risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
-Our audit committee also monitors compliance with legal and regulatory requirements.
+Our audit committee monitors our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+Furthermore, our audit committee oversees risks associated with cybersecurity, information security and data privacy, and regularly reviews with management our data security programs and assessment, management and mitigation of such risk.
+Further, our audit committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
 Our compensation committee monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Our nominating and corporate governance committee oversees our major corporate governance risks, including through monitoring the effectiveness of our Corporate Governance Guidelines.

-In connection with its reviews of the operations of our business, our full board of directors addresses the primary risks associated with our business including, for example, strategic planning and cybersecurity.
+In connection with its reviews of the operations of our business, our full board of directors addresses the primary risks associated with our business including, for example, strategic planning.
 Our board of directors appreciates the evolving nature of our business and industry and is actively involved with monitoring new threats and risks as they emerge.
-In particular, our board of directors is committed to the prevention, timely detection, and mitigation of the effects of cybersecurity threats or incidents on Datadog.
-Further, our board of directors has been closely monitoring the rapidly evolving COVID-19 pandemic, its potential effects on our business, and risk mitigation strategies.
+In particular, our board of directors has been closely monitoring the rapidly evolving COVID-19 pandemic, its potential effects on our business, and risk mitigation strategies.

-At periodic meetings of our board of directors and its committees, management reports to and seeks guidance from our board and its committees with respect to the most significant risks that could affect our business, such as legal risks, information security and privacy risks, and financial, tax and audit related risks.
+At periodic meetings of our board of directors and its committees, management reports to and seeks guidance from our board and its committees with respect to the most significant risks that could affect our business, such as legal risks, information security and privacy risks, and financial, tax and audit-related risks.
 In addition, among other matters, management provides our audit committee periodic reports on our compliance programs and investment policy and practices.

-Meetings of the Board of Directors and its Committees
+Meetings of the Board of Directors

 Our board of directors is responsible for the oversight of management and the strategy of our company and for establishing corporate policies.
 Our board of directors meets periodically during the year to review significant developments affecting us and to act on matters requiring the approval of our board of directors.
-Our board of directors met six times during our last fiscal year.
-The audit committee met two times during our last fiscal year.
-The compensation committee met one time during our last fiscal year.
-The nominating and corporate governance committee did not meet during our last fiscal year.
-During our last fiscal year, each director attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which he or she served.
-We encourage our directors and nominees for director to attend our Annual Meeting of stockholders.
+Our board of directors meet six times during our last fiscal year, of which each director attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which he or she served.
+We encourage our directors and nominees for director to attend our Annual Meeting.
+All of the directors attended our 2020 annual meeting of stockholders.